 - 6 Which Vehicle Unit download tools can I use with Smartanalysis?

-7 What are the differences between these VU download devices?
+the differences between these VU download devices?

 The new remote download devices (including the digiDL and VDO DLD) are the most convenient and efficient means of downloading data direct from your vehicles.
 These units can be fitted to each of your vehicles and they transmit data wirelessly using either the GPRS network, or WiFi.
 If you are interested in these devices, please contact our Support Team who will be able to advise on the devices available and the benefits and costs.

 The VDO DLK Pro Download Key and the Digidown are very similar devices.
 They plug into the Vehicle Unit and allow all or some of the data on the unit to be downloaded and stored on the device.
 The VDO Download Key uses internal memory for storage, whereas the Digidown uses a removable SD flash memory card.
 If you choose one of these two devices, you will also need to purchase a separate card reader.